devcode1981/File-Provider-Storage/doc/vagrant.md

 - If `gdk run` fails due to webpack failing because the port is already in use (after `gdk install` succeeds in a vagrant box), make sure you terminated all running node processed (spawned from `gdk install`) with `killall node`.
+  `vagrant halt` followed by `vagrant up` accomplishes the same result if `killall` is unavailable (for example in minimal Linux versions).

 [Vagrant]: https://www.vagrantup.com
 [VirtualBox]: https://www.virtualbox.org